British Esports Championships: What students need to know

 If you're a student aged 12-19 interested in taking part in the upcoming British Esports Championships for schools, colleges or Alternative Provision schools, here's some of the key info you need to know.

 The Championships are open to all secondary schools, Further Education (FE) Colleges and Alternative Provision (AP) schools in the UK and will be PC based.
-Official entries for the Championships will open on Monday 3rd September and close on September 26th.
+Official entries for the Championships are open now and will close on September 26th.

 The Championships will be split in to two, eight week seasons with weekly fixtures starting in early October.
 Fixtures will take place afterschool on the same day each week during term time and will run until Easter 2019.
 Our plan is to host the Grand Finals at Insomnia at the NEC, Birmingham during the Easter holidays.

-The Championships will run using three of the most popular, age appropriate, esports titles: League of Legends and two others TBC.
+The Championships will run using three of the most popular, age appropriate, esports titles: 5v5 League of Legends (which has a PEGI 12 age rating), 6v6 Overwatch (PEGI 12) and 3v3 Rocket League (PEGI 3).

 The British Esports Association is partnering exclusively with Twitch to offer schools/colleges taking part in the Championships the opportunity to be part of the Twitch Student Program (more details at the bottom of this article).
 Schools/colleges will be able to develop their own Twitch page and stream their games, ideally using their own shoutcaster too.
-British Esports is also partnering with specialist esports apparel design company, Raven, to give you the opportunity to design your own team jerseys.
+British Esports is also partnering with specialist esports apparel design company, Raven, to give you the opportunity to design your own team jerseys, and AoC Sport (part of the Association of Colleges).

-To enter one team in each of the three different games, you will need a minimum of 14 PCs with a certain minimum specification – in particular powerful enough processors and graphics cards in each PC.
+To enter one team in each of the three different games, you will need PCs with a certain minimum specification – in particular powerful enough processors and graphics cards in each PC.

 What you need to do next: